 Carlo LENZI, the sophisticated Italian father of Giovanni and Sergio Lenzi.
 He brings an air of intrigue and sophistication to the deli, and he and Norma Whittaker discover a mutual attraction.
 When money is of concern, Carlo tries to romance the wealthy Claire Houghton.
 Only Christina Vettare knows the truth about Carlo's secrets and his shady past.
 Is he the famous European jewel thief known as The Raven?
 Portrayed by Joseph Furst.

 Giovanni LENZI, Arnold Feather's eager-to-please assistant in the delicatessen.
 Giovanni is desperate to have a successful love affair but most attempts are thwarted by his aunt, Maria Panucci.
 He and Chook Feather are almost killed by a gang of bikies they have angered.
+Disguised as Mrs Galani, Giovanni attempts to prove he is a master of disguise, applying for a job as Don's new private investigator, replacing Derek Costa.
+Don is unconvinced.
 For a time, Giovanni is attracted to Marilyn MacDonald, but before anything sizzles, she is swept off her feet by his brother, Sergio.
 Portrayed by Harry Michaels.

 Irving LEWIS --> See Irving LUBINSKI